Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Soil for Christia Obcordata

-The Christia Obcordanata does best in moist, well draining soils.
+The Christia Obcordanata thrives in moist, well draining soils.
 Soils with high organic matter content are ideal.
 Using peat moss will help increase moisture retention in the soil.
-If you have clay based soil, then it may be beneficial to add some sandy soil to the mix.

 To ensure that the plant has enough room to grow, existing soil needs to be thoroughly broken and worked up so that the plant can establish itself quickly.